SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 - When a parent task is canceled, each of its child tasks is also automatically canceled.

-- Talk-local values propagate to child tasks efficiently and automatically.
+- Task-local values propagate to child tasks efficiently and automatically.

 [`TaskGroup`]: https://developer.apple.com/documentation/swift/taskgroup